The Clemson Insider rounds up the latest recruiting news and notes surrounding the Tigers:

 While Clemson hasn’t yet offered, new defensive line coach Todd Bates is certainly interested.
 “He said that I was a very special player and he thinks that I would fit perfectly in his defensive line,” Lacey said.
 We’ll have more from our conversation with him later.

 ** Marietta (Ga.)
 Lassiter 2018 five-star defensive back Derrik Allen committed to Notre Dame on Monday.
 He named Clemson one of his top 10 schools in December and visited Clemson on Jan.
 28 for Junior Day before giving the trip high marks.
 Allen told Rivals that his relationship with new Notre Dame defensive coordinator Mike Elko was a major factor in his decision.
-Allen is a big acquisition for the Irish, but it’s not a big blow for the Tigers.
+Allen is a big acquisition for the Irish, but it’s not a huge blow for the Tigers.
 Clemson is in contention for a number of other elite defensive backs in this cycle.

 ** Clemson offensive tackle target Nana Asiedu of Stafford (Va.)
 North Stafford received offers from Florida State and Miami this week.
 Defensive line target Stephon Wynn of Bradenton (Fla.)
 IMG Academy added offers from Ohio State and Oregon on Thursday.
 All-purpose back Lyn-J Dixon of Butler (Ga.)
 Taylor County, on Clemson’s radar at running back, picked up offers from LSU, Minnesota and Ole Miss this week.